ccrenfroe/BirdCam/README.md

 Squirrels like to mess with the bird feeder alot also.
 Should Tensorflow train on squirrels as well?

+Changes in time of day could also casue false positives.

 ## Dataset

 https://www.tensorflow.org/datasets/catalog/caltech_birds2011  - First Candidate.